tsgates/arch-wiki-markdown/wiki/Dell_Vostro_1400.md

 > Nvidia GeForce 8400M GS

-The proprietry Nvidia drivers are setup very easily for the GeForce 8400M GS.
+The proprietary Nvidia drivers are setup very easily for the GeForce 8400M GS.
 Having installed Xorg (see above) you type in this command into the console as root: